parolteknologio/EsperantoGPT/README.md

 Feel free to join the disscussion and to improve the files!
 Ni ĉiam ĝojas pri helpantoj!

+# Instructions
+The [Instructions][(https://github.com/parolteknologio/EsperantoGPT/blob/main/Instructions.md) field defines the general behaviour of the Assistant.

+* Todo: experiemtn with more knowledge here

 # Knowledge
 For now this projects focusses on files about these knowledge fields: